do1fmd/BV9900Pro-optimization/README.md

 In this guide I am working with official firmware version BV9900Pro_EEA_S900AA_V1.0_20201105V07.
 Blackview uploaded this version to MEGA and it can be found here: [Download](https://mega.nz/file/vLAnzQDb#AASpRKEQwCOhKTNXtxAPVX2nocLnCZgUdgeFxwDfzg4)
 Since you should not trust any random links, I will give you the [source here](https://bbs.blackview.hk/viewtopic.php?f=300&t=538469&start=170).
 Before you flash this firmware, dial \*#8615# first and check, if your fingerprint shows _Goodix_ or _sunwave_.
-If it shows _Goodix_ stop now and do not follow this guide any more, since fingerprint will stop working, if you upgrade to Android 10.
+If it shows _Goodix_ stop now and do not follow this guide any more, since fingerprint will stop working, if you upgrade to Android 10 and I am not sure, if this guid will work for Android 9!

 # Installing SP-Flash tool
 First of all, you need to install SP-Flash tool and the right Scatter file (which can be found in the firmware).